-- Filtering and releasing wastes and excess fluids from your body as urine.

-- Controlling your body's fluid level and important minerals in your blood such as:

-- o Sodium

-- Potassium

-- o phosphorus

-- o calcium

-- Removing drugs and toxins from your body.

-- Releasing hormones into your blood that control blood pressure, make red blood cells and keep your bones healthy.
+- Filtering and releasing wastes and excess fluids from your body as urine - Controlling your body's fluid level and important minerals in your blood such as sodium, potassium, phosphorus and calcium - Removing drugs and toxins from your body - Releasing hormones into your blood that control blood pressure, make red blood cells and keep your bones healthy

-When you have CKD, your kidneys can no longer do these jobs well.
-The main causes of CKD are diabetes and high blood pressure.
+When you have chronic kidney disease, your kidneys can no longer perform these jobs well.

+The leading causes of CKD are diabetes and high blood pressure.
 Diabetes increases pressure inside the kidney's filters.
-Over time, this pressure damages the filters, which then leak protein into the urine.
-High blood pressure means the pressure of your blood against the walls of your blood vessels increases.
+Over a period of time, this pressure damages the filters, which then leak protein into the urine.
+High blood pressure, or hypertension, means the pressure of your blood against the walls of your blood vessels increases.
 If left untreated, hypertension can lead to CKD, heart attacks and strokes.